 Ground Penetrating Radar (GPR) is suitable for a wide variety of survey types.
 Its main advantage is that it detects changes in the sub-surface, making it suitable for detecting not just metallic objects, but also most other materials including plastic, asphalt, voids and layer interfaces.
 Being non-destructive and non-invasive, it can be used in occupied premises with minimal disturbance to the occupants.
 It is particularly suited for listed and historic buildings, where more intrusive methods are not permitted.

-Sandberg have developed Ground Penetrating Radar survey techniques for the Civil Engineering sector, in particular building inspection and investigation.
-This compliments the range of consultancy, quality management, testing and inspecting services on construction industry materials offered by Sandberg.
+Sandberg have developed Ground Penetrating Radar survey techniques for the Civil Engineering sector, in particular, building inspection and investigation.
+This complements the range of consultancy, quality management, testing and inspecting services on construction industry materials offered by Sandberg.

 We specialise in the innovative use of GPR in the Civil Engineering and Building sectors.
 Find out more about our twelve most common GPR surveys:

-High resolution rebar mapping, far superior to that offered my other techniques?Read more
+High-resolution rebar mapping, far superior to that offered by other techniques.